Ten Jinn

-Ten Jinn is a California progressive rock band.
+Ten Jinn is an American, California-based progressive rock band.
 The band was formed in 1991 by John Paul Strauss and drummer Jimmy Borel (who is no longer with the band).
-Happy the Man guitarist Stan Whitaker joins the band on the As On A Darkling Plain album.
+Happy the Man guitarist Stan Whitaker joined the band on the As On A Darkling Plain album.

 Their sound has been compared to Echolyn, Salem Hill, Jethro Tull, Saga, and Spock's Beard, and includes the styles of rock music, progressive rock, and Canterbury.